3. Controllers and controller types

 For control loops with delay but with no overshoot, the controller parameters can be determined from the

 dwell time Tu*,

-compensating time Tg and proportional gain KS parameters of the step response.
+compensating time Tb and proportional gain K parameters of the step response.
 The setting rules are applicable for relationships of

 Controller parameters from Chien, Hrones and Reswick